-Big Utilities Try To Tilt Solar Energy Market In Their Favor
+Big utilities try to tilt solar energy market in their favor

 “This is very reactionary,” he said of Hershman’s bill.
 “It’s definitely going to stymie innovation and slow down job growth.”

 A bill last week that would have effectively blocked electric car maker Tesla from selling in Indiana was overhauled after an outpouring of opposition.
-And last year lawmakers passed vaping industry regulations that created a monopoly for one security firm that became the sole gate keeper of who could manufacture and sell the nicotine-laced liquid consumed through vaping.
+And last year lawmakers passed vaping industry regulations that created a monopoly for one security firm that became the sole gatekeeper of who could manufacture the nicotine-laced liquid consumed through vaping.
 GOP leaders pledged to “fix” the law this year after the FBI launched a probe.

 Over the past three years Duke energy and its affiliated political committees have funneled $76,000 to state Senate members of both parties.